Razikus/go-ssh-to-websocket/README.md

 It's an proxy written in GO that allows to connect to SSH server over WebSocket - just from your browser

+I wrote it for other project, but maybe will be useful for somebody

 ## Features

 - SSH connection via WebSockets